-If you want to lose some weight, reducing your carb intake is one of proven tactics to help you achieve your weight loss goal quicker.
-There’s been numerous studies on low-carb diets and comparing to a low-fat diet, a low-carb diet is much more effective and gives you quicker results.
+If you want to lose some weight, reducing your carb intake and increasing the amount of protein you eat is one of the proven tactics to help you achieve your weight loss goal quicker.
+Start your day with low-carb high-protein breakfast and you will be on a good way towards reaching your goals.

-In the evening I put all the ingredients in a jar for soaking overnight and in the morning I just add a spoon of greek yoghurt, blueberries and cinnamon and the breakfast is ready!
+In the evening, I put all the ingredients in a jar for soaking overnight and in the morning I just add a spoon of Greek yoghurt, blueberries and cinnamon and the breakfast is ready!
 Putting it in a jar is convenient as you can just take it to work and eat it at your desk (if you want).
 This is great for people who are busy and constantly on the go.

-After having this breakfast I feel about 80% full and I don’t get hungry until after more than 4 hours.
+After having this high-protein breakfast I feel about 80% full and I don’t get hungry until after more than 4 hours.
 Amazing!
 Eating porridge or muesli doesn’t keep me full for that long.

 Here’s exactly how I make this low-carb, high protein breakfast: